offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     Since each reversal can at most reduce the number of breakpoint_GRs by 2, the reversal distance must be at least half the number of breakpoint_GRs (lower bound): `{kt} d_{rev}(p) >= \frac{bp(p)}{2}`.
 In other words, the minimum number of reversals to transform a permutation_GRs to an identity permutation_GR will never be less than `{kt} \frac{bp(p)}{2}`.

- * `{bm} genomic dot-plot/(genomic dot-plot|genomic dot plot)/i` - Given two genomes, create a 2D plot where each axis is assigned to one of the genomes and a dot is placed for each shared k-mer.
-In this case, a shared k-mer is either a normal match or a reverse complement match.
-Also, shared k-mers may be fuzzily found (e.g. within some hamming distance rather than a direct match).
+ * `{bm} genomic dot-plot/(genomic dot-plot|genomic dot plot)/i` - Given two genomes, create a 2D plot where each axis is assigned to one of the genomes and a dot is placed at each coordinate containing a match, where a match is either a shared k-mer or a k-mer and its reverse complement.
+Matches may also be fuzzily found (e.g. within some hamming distance rather).

    For example, ...